 For some of you, I am going out on a limb, but I think Jesus knows how we learned the things we’ve never forgotten, and it wasn’t as cut-and-dried as the way it’s packaged today.
 The prodigal son, the good Samaritan and “let him who is without sin cast the first stone” are instantly recognized by even those who haven’t darkened the door of a church in decades (or “darkened my towels,” as Groucho Marx once said).

 Not only are the uses of language concise and loaded with meaning, the stories themselves are short enough to remember and long enough to convey the vital truth.
-(And tell the truth, when you read the second half of that sentence, did you think, just for a moment, of that joke about grandma’s nightgown?
-That’s imagination working, too)
+Abstract truths can slip from memory; good stories generally don’t.

 But one of the best examples of the creative use of the imagination is the story of Nathan and David.
 After his sordid encounter with Bathsheba, David adds to his treachery by orchestrating the death of her husband, Uriah, in battle.
 “The sweet singer of Israel” had descended into awful darkness.